mazynoah/RustyStore/README.md

 - **`Storage`**: Manages file system paths for cache, data, and configuration storage.
 - **`StoreHandle`**: Represents a handle to a specific store, allowing access and modification of the data.
-- **`StorageManager`**: Provides an abstraction for managing and modifying store data, including options for committing or deferring changes.
+- **`StoreManager`**: Provides an abstraction for managing and modifying store data, including options for committing or deferring changes.
 - **`Store`**: A store is any kind of struct which implements the `Storing` trait.

 ## Usage